 Paul has been a Board Member for RFH since 2011.
-He is currently the President of Vicwest Building Products, a proudly Canadian manufacturer and supplier of quality exterior steel siding and roofing products for the residential and commercial construction industry.
-Vicwest has seven locations in Canada and is headquartered in Burlington, ON.
+He is the President of Vicwest Building Products, a proudly Canadian manufacturer and supplier of quality exterior steel siding and roofing products for the residential and commercial construction industry.
+Vicwest is headquartered in Burlington, ON.

-His professional development is supplemented with extensive experience in senior and executive leadership roles with well-respected multi-national manufacturing and distribution companies in the industrial and consumer segments.
+His professional development is supplemented with extensive experience in senior and executive leadership roles with well-respected multi-national manufacturing and distribution companies in the industrial, construction and consumer segments.

-Paul holds a Bachelor of Commerce degree with majors in marketing and accounting, the CPA, CMA designation, and an Executive MBA from the Kellogg School of Management / Schulich School of Business.
+Paul has a Bachelor of Commerce degree from The University of Calgary, a professional accountant designation (CPA, CMA) and an Executive MBA from the Kellogg School of Management / Schulich School of Business.

 Steve is is the President and Managing Partner of Business Insurance Services and Alumni Insurance Services, which provides employers and Associations of all sizes and industries with Group Benefit and Retirement Program solutions.
 Steve spent time in both the RHLI and the 23 Service Battalion during his formative years.
 A proud graduate of Mohawk College and an Alumni of Distinction, Steve has participated in the De Groote Schools of Business Board Governance programs through the United Way, which makes him well versed in areas around the board table.
 No stranger to the Military, even today, Steve has been involved with an organization called Camp Maple Leaf, for almost 2 decades.
 It's an island on Pigeon Lake, Incorporated by the Canadian Council of War Vets designed to be a living memorial for the sons and daughters of those who served, while allowing children of today to enjoy the camp experience while family members are deployed.